Rhodes of Africa: Production

+waved at all.
+The patriotism must be implicit, not- paraded.
+Our first aim is to produce entertainment, and if in doing so it reflects credit on British Government and arms then naturally weare pleased, but propaganda— well nothing is further, from our thoughts."

 Filming

-Filming took place on location in Southern Rhodesia in 1935.
+Filming took place on location in Southern Rhodesia in 1935 with studio scenes shot in London.

 Score

 The movie soundtrack was composed by Hubert Buth.
 Hubert was a British film composer and a music director.
 The composition and recordings were directed by Louis Levy.
 Levy was a film composer and a music director.

 Reception

+Critical

 Writing for The Spectator in 1936, Graham Greene gave the film a good review.
 Describing the film as "sober, worthy, [and] humourless", Greene observed that the tone of the biographical film was one of modern Liberalism, both "more charitable" and "with the anarchistic point of view of a man who never makes a moral condemnation".
 Greene also mentioned that "after ten days [he could] remember very little of this film but a sense of gentle titillation".

+The film was criticised by fascists in Holland due to being seen as neglecting the contribution of Boers.

 Awards and honours

 The movie is considered the eighth best movie of the year 1936.
 Oskar Homolka won eighth best performance of the year for his portrayal of Paul Kruger in Rhodes.
 Walter Huston won sixth best performance of the year for his portrayal of Cecil Rhodes.